franchsli/whatsapp_clone_django/README.md

 ## BUGS TO FIX

+- The status deletion button it's weirdly positioned.
+- Deleting a status will show like a status is displaying but nothing is.
 - When a user deletes a chat, the chat will be deleted from all the users in the chat
   - To fix this, you need to implement something similar to archive view logic.
 - Scroll to bottom func doesn't scroll to the botom anymore: